448th Supply Chain Management Group: Air Force reserve

 The group was reactivated as a reserve unit under Air Defense Command (ADC) at Long Beach Army Air Field, California in April 1947, where its training was supervised by the 416th AAF Base Unit (later the 2347th Air Force Reserve Training Center).
 Although nominally a B-29 unit, it is not clear whether or not the group was fully staffed or equipped.
 In 1948 Continental Air Command (ConAC) assumed responsibility for managing reserve and Air National Guard units from ADC.
 In June 1949 ConAC reorganized its reserve units under the wing base organization, and the group became a Douglas B-26 Invader unit of the 448th Bombardment Wing.
-It added the 711th Bombardment Squadron as a fourth squadron, as reserve operational groups were expanded to four squadron strength.
+It replaced its 41st Bombardment Squadron with the 711th Bombardment Squadron.
 However, its operational squadrons were staffed at 25% of normal strength.

 In August 1950, the 448th Wing's companion reserve unit at Long Beach, the 452d Bombardment Wing, was mobilized for Korean War service.
 In order to bring the 452d Wing to combat strength, skilled reservists and reservists who required 60 or fewer days training to qualify them as fully skilled assigned to the 448th Wing were transferred to the 452d Wing.
 The group itself was called to active duty in the second wave of mobilization in March 1951 and its personnel who had not been transferred to the 452d Wing were used as fillers for other Air Force organizations, while the squadron was inactivated four days later.